tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

   This file also contains a short description of what the package is about and example commands to run the code or test it.
   It's supposed to be a gentle introduction to newcomers to this package.

-In our scenario, we chose to stick to [pip](https://pypi.org/project/pip/) for populating sandboxes, because [poetry](https://python-poetry.org/) still doesn't work [100% smoothly](https://github.com/python-poetry/poetry/issues/6409) with a popular data-science: [pytorch](https://pytorch.org/).
+In our scenario, we chose to stick to [pip](https://pypi.org/project/pip/) for populating sandboxes, because [poetry](https://python-poetry.org/) still doesn't work [100% smoothly](https://github.com/python-poetry/poetry/issues/6409) with a popular data-science tool: [pytorch](https://pytorch.org/).
 We refer the reader to the [poetry](#poetry) section below for a solution using `poetry`.

 For reproducibility reasons, we pin the version of `pip` thanks to a top-level `pip-requirements.txt` file that contains a single line: the version of pip to use.